Morudu7/alx-system_engineering-devops/0x00-shell_basics/README.md

 3.Script to list files in a current  directory in a long format 4.Script to list all files in the current directory including hiden ones in a long format 5.Script to display contents of the current dir whith user&group id in numerical oder including hiden files and in a long format
+6.Script to create a dir named my_first_directory in /root/